liborty/medians/README.md

 ## Release Notes

+**Version 2.1.1** - Simplified/improved the display of struct MStats.

 **Version 2.1.0** - Added omitted method `zeromedianf64`.
 Upped the version.

 **Version 2.0.9** - Code simplifications.
 Removed quartiles and struct Med holding them.
 Mad, supplied via MStats,can do everything that quartiles did and better.